Metallic Taste in Mouth During Pregnancy

 What Is Dysgeusia or Metal Mouth During Pregnancy?

 A metallic taste in the mouth is an early symptom of pregnancy.
 The changing pregnancy hormones may trigger certain sensory changes in a pregnant woman that can leave a foul taste in the mouth.
 Many pregnant women may feel a metallic, burnt, sour or rancid taste in their mouths.
-Many pregnant women have described the metallic taste as having a mouthful of old coins or lapping on a handrail.
+Many pregnant women have described the metallic taste in pregnancy as having a mouthful of old coins or lapping on a handrail.

+Dysgeusia is a condition in which a person experiences foul, salty, rancid, or metallic taste in the mouth.
 Dysgeusia will not result in food aversions or cravings during pregnancy, but it can cause the food to taste bitter or leave a bad taste after eating.
-Sometimes the metallic taste may persist even without having eaten anything.
-Dysgeusia can make the condition of morning sickness worse in some pregnant women.
+Sometimes the metallic taste in the mouth in pregnancy may persist even without having eaten anything.
+Dysgeusia in pregnancy can make the condition of morning sickness worse in some pregnant women.

 When Do You Experience Metallic Taste in the Mouth During Pregnancy?